Zwambro/b3-plugin-netblocker/readme.md

     netblock: 127.0.0.1, 127.0.0.1-127.0.10.225, 168.0.0.0/8, 127.0/8

+## whitelist Names

+The plugin can handle name in the following formats:

+- single name: ZOMBIE
+- Multiple names: ZOMBIE, ZWAMBRO, Z@MBIE

+## Whitelist IP

+The plugin can handle allowed IP(s) in the following formats:

+- single IP address: 127.0.0.1
+- IP range: 127.0.0.1-127.0.0.100
+- CIDR notation: 192.168.100.0/24
+- combination of the above seperated by a comma (,)

 ## Installation

 1. copy the contents of the extplugins folder into your installations b3/extplugins folder.